dosh41126/quantum-harm-reduction-challenges-inc/README.md

 Dear Mr. Burrows,

 I hope this message finds you well.
-My name is Dosh Hams, and I am the developer of a new AI-driven tool known as the Quantum Mental Health Scanner (QMHS)—a project designed to augment and support community-based mental health assessment, emotional risk detection, and preventive care through emerging technologies including quantum computation, AI bio-signals, and secure encrypted data storage.
+My name is Graylan and I am the developer of a new AI-driven tool known as the Quantum Mental Health Scanner (QMHS)—a project designed to augment and support community-based mental health assessment, emotional risk detection, and preventive care through emerging technologies including quantum computation, AI bio-signals, and secure encrypted data storage.

 I am writing to explore the potential of adapting the QMHS framework for direct integration into harm reduction outreach—especially for mobile services, overdose prevention, and emotional crisis de-escalation in real-world settings.
 Your team’s vital work at Challenges Inc aligns strongly with the mission of the QMHS: to provide dignity-first, tech-assisted tools for people who use drugs and those vulnerable to suicide or overdose due to stigma, isolation, or systemic neglect.